-I’ve been thinking about King of the Hill recently because they recently announced that they are going to bring back the series, which I'm super excited about.
-I think this show was a wonderful program that had a whopping 10-year reign, and lots of nostalgia from watching it a lot when I was younger.
-I like it because it mainly focuses on one-family, and how it just shows them going through everyday things, nothing extraordinary.
-I think King of the Hill was also a blueprint for a lot of animated programs that came after, like Bob's burgers as an example.
+I’ve been thinking about King of the Hill recently because they announced they will bring back the series, which I'm excited about.
+I think this show was an excellent program with a whopping 10-year reign and lots of nostalgia from watching it when I was younger.
+I like it because it mainly focuses on one family and shows them going through everyday things, nothing extraordinary.
+I think King of the Hill was also a blueprint for many animated programs that came after, like Bob's Burgers, for example.

-The main thing I like about the show was that it had a really good representation of what every community has, which is all of these personality types living in one area.
-For instance, we have the classic father figure, conspiracy theorist, a town gossiper, a know it all.
-It had the well-roundedness of a cast and good classic mix of people.
-The show showed that even with normal situations, there can be funny moments.
+The main thing I liked about the show was its outstanding representation of what every community has: all of these personality types living in one area.
+For instance, we have the classic father figure, conspiracy theorist, town gossiper, and know-it-all.
+It had the well-roundedness of a cast and an excellent classic mix of people.
+The show showed that even in typical situations, there can be funny moments.

-The show had a big focus on the relationship between the father, Hank Hill, and his son, Bobby, and their differences and similarities.
-For example, Bobby likes comedy whereas Hank finds his son's interests odd, to say the least.
-Bobby's main interest is comedy and him trying to be a comedian that and a lot of the episodes were about Bobby growing up in general.
+The show focused on the relationship between the father, Hank Hill, and his son, Bobby, and their differences and similarities.
+For example, Bobby likes comedy, whereas Hank finds his son's interests odd.
+Bobby's primary interest is comedy, and he tries to be a comedian.
+A lot of the episodes were about Bobby growing up in general.
 The main focus with Hank was on him adjusting to having a son so different from himself.
 Hank was a football star in high school and would have preferred his son to follow in his footsteps.

-While the show zoomed in a lot on Hank and Bobby, there were other characters involved as well who made the show really entertaining.
-You had Dale Gribble as the conspiracy theorist neighbor who also has an adulterous wife, Nancy, who was a weather woman on the news.
-I wish in Dale's case, there was one friend who actually told him his wife was cheating on him, which I think is unfair to him even though his characters is this conspiracy theorist.
+While the show zoomed in a lot on Hank and Bobby, there were other characters involved as well who made the show entertaining.
+You had Dale Gribble as the conspiracy theorist neighbor who also has an unfaithful wife, Nancy, who was a weatherwoman on the news.
+I wish, in Dale's case, there was one friend who told him his wife was cheating on him, which I think is unfair to him even though his character is a conspiracy theorist.
 I also never understood why she stayed with them.
-Then another character was the neighbor who was a kid from Laos who they write as the stereotypical overachieving Asian.
-We find out as the series goes on, that he suffers from depression and simply wants to be accepted in society.
-I think this is because he wants to feel like he made it in life and all the sacrifices that he made to get his family to America meant something.
+Another character was the neighbor, a kid from Laos who they write as the stereotypical overachieving Asian.
+We find out, as the series goes on, that he suffers from depression and wants to be accepted in society.
+I think this is because he wants to feel like he made it in life and that all his sacrifices to get his family to America meant something.

-There is also Boomhauer who we find out in the last episode is a law enforcement officer.
-He's an interesting one because you never really know what he does at the end, he's kind of just there.
-Like does he live off of social security the whole time or what?
-There is also Bill who works for the military as a farmer and is also divorced.
-The sad thing about that is that there is no real closure for Bill in terms of his acceptance of his situation.
-I hope that when they bring the show back, they put him in a happy sustainable relationship because he deserves it after all the torment he went through.
+Boomhauer, who we find out in the last episode, is a law enforcement officer.
+He's an interesting one because you never really know what he does at the end; he's kind of just there.
+Like, does he live off of social security the whole time or what?
+There is also Bill, who works for the military as a farmer and is also divorced.
+The sad thing about that is that there is no natural closure for Bill regarding his acceptance of his situation.
+I hope that when they bring the show back, they put him in a happy, sustainable relationship because he deserves it after all the torment he went through.

-I would not change a thing about this program because I think it was a well-written program and I am very happy that it is being brought back.
-I am often not a fan of bringing the shows back from their grave, but I am very happy that they are bringing back other programs in a similar way.
-I think it is important that if someone is thinking about bringing back a show that has ended, that they go to the original creator, if possible, to kind of get the same continuity to the show/honor the source material.
-What are your thoughts of the show?
+I would not change a thing about this program because I think it was a well-written program, and I am thrilled that it is being brought back.
+I am often not a fan of getting the shows back from their grave, but I am delighted that they are bringing back other programs similarly.
+I think it is essential that if someone is thinking about bringing back a show that has ended, they go to the original creator, if possible, to get the same continuity to the front and honor the source material.
+What are your thoughts on the show?
 Are you excited that it's coming back?